 Mathilda was the youngest child and came back to Ashton Villa in 1896 after she divorced her husband Thomas Sweeney.
 She returned to live in the house with her three children.

 Mr. Brown lived in the house until his death on Christmas Day, 1895 at age 74.
 Mrs. Brown died in 1907.
 The house went to Bettie, who lived here until her death in 1920.
 Mathilda inherited, leaving it to her daughter Alice in 1926.
-The house was sold to the Shriners, who used it as offices until 1970, when the house was taken over by the Galveston Historical Foundation, who opened it to the public in 1974.
+The house was sold to the Shriners, who used it as offices until 1970, when the museum property was taken over by the Galveston Historical Foundation, who opened it to the public in 1974.

 The 1859 Ashton Villa is not open for public tours, but can be viewed at 2328 Broadway in Galveston, Texas.